simsam8/idd-solafune/report/report.md

 ### Vision Transformer (ViT)

-The Vision Transformer (ViT) model treats an image as a sequence of fixed-sized patches and processes them with a standard Transformer encoder, rather than convolutional inductive biases to learn long-range dependencies in the data it relies on self-attention.
+The Vision Transformer (ViT) model treats an image as a sequence of fixed-sized patches and processes them with a standard Transformer encoder.
+It relies on self-attention instead of convolutional inductive biases to learn long-range dependencies.

 #### Model Architecture